Run Antora to Generate Your Site

 $ANTORA_CACHE_DIR environment variable.

-If you want to update the cache on subsequent runs, pass the --pull switch to the Antora CLI.
+If you want to update the cache on subsequent runs, pass the --fetch switch to the Antora CLI.
 This switch will force Antora to run a fetch operation on each repository it previously cloned.
 It will also force Antora to download a fresh copy of the UI bundle, if remote.

 If you want to clear the cache altogether, you’ll need to locate the Antora cache directory on your system and delete it.